The Journey So Far

 - AI agents handling complex multi-day projects autonomously

-- OS-level AI becoming mainstream
+- Operating System-level AI becoming mainstream

 - First widespread deployment of humanoid robots in commercial settings